Celerity

 template <int Dims>

-struct neighborhood {
+struct celerity::access::neighborhood {

 neighborhood(size_t dim0);